engrchrishenry/loc_aware_video_dedup/README.md

   doi={10.1109/TCSVT.2024.3420422}}
 ```

 You may also explore our other work on video deduplication [here](ieeexplore.ieee.org/document/10095417/).
-Consider citing as follows:
+Consider citing the following:

 ```bibtex
 @INPROCEEDINGS{10095417,